cdinu/mcpzk/brain/meta-hub-cross-domain.md

 ### 2. **The Complexity-Simplicity Tension**
 **Domains**: Technology + AI + Politics + Energy
 **Pattern**: Complex systems require simple interfaces and clear boundaries.
 Pure functions, AI transparency, political messaging, and energy policy all struggle with complexity management.
 Advanced capabilities must often be hidden to appear accessible or trustworthy.
+The Linguistic User Interface pattern resolves this by providing simple natural language interfaces to complex formal tools.

 **Article Opportunity**: *"Interface Design for Complex Systems"*
 - How abstraction principles from software apply to policy communication
 - Why complexity hiding enables better decision-making
 - When superior performance must be concealed to maintain user trust
+- How LUI patterns enable both simplicity and computational power

 ### 3. **The Scarcity-Leverage Evolution**
 **Domains**: AI + Productivity + Politics + Energy